savoirfairelinux/ansible-django/README.md

     - role: django
       django_debug: yes
       django_user: vagrant
+      django_deployment_type: symlink
       django_project_symlink_dest: "/vagrant"
 ```

 As you can see, we override `django_debug` because we're in development mode, and we use
-`django_project_symlink_dest` to set the project in "symlink mode", which allows us to trigger
+`django_deployment_type` to set the project in "symlink mode", which allows us to trigger
 live reloads when we edit files on the host.

 ## Features higlight